cdktf/cdktf-provider-mongodbatlas/docs/dataMongodbatlasPrivatelinkEndpointsServiceServerless.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.16.2/docs/data-sources/privatelink_endpoints_service_serverless#id DataMongodbatlasPrivatelinkEndpointsServiceServerless#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.17.0/docs/data-sources/privatelink_endpoints_service_serverless#id DataMongodbatlasPrivatelinkEndpointsServiceServerless#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `itemsPerPage`<sup>Optional</sup> <a name="itemsPerPage" id="@cdktf/provider-mongodbatlas.dataMongodbatlasPrivatelinkEndpointsServiceServerless.DataMongodbatlasPrivatelinkEndpointsServiceServerless.Initializer.parameter.itemsPerPage"></a>

-- *Type:* java.lang.Number

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.16.2/docs/data-sources/privatelink_endpoints_service_serverless#items_per_page DataMongodbatlasPrivatelinkEndpointsServiceServerless#items_per_page}.

----

-##### `pageNum`<sup>Optional</sup> <a name="pageNum" id="@cdktf/provider-mongodbatlas.dataMongodbatlasPrivatelinkEndpointsServiceServerless.DataMongodbatlasPrivatelinkEndpointsServiceServerless.Initializer.parameter.pageNum"></a>

-- *Type:* java.lang.Number

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.16.2/docs/data-sources/privatelink_endpoints_service_serverless#page_num DataMongodbatlasPrivatelinkEndpointsServiceServerless#page_num}.

 ---